So I just got a smart alecky little email from somebody saying, hey, Rush, anything about the ports deal in the news today?

 There you go.

-Um because and this is exactly where a bunch of elected officials in an election year have no courage.
+And we're on the verge of this because, and this is exactly where a bunch of elected officials in an election year have no courage and no fortitude whatsoever.

-I don't I don't uh oh oh wait a minute, wait a minute.
+Oh, wait a minute, wait a minute.

 I hadn't thought of that.

-I thought, you know, Arab investors owning church's chicken be rather harmless when you get right down to it, but there is bird flu out there, and everybody's worried about it.
+I thought, you know, Arab investors owning church's chicken would be rather harmless when you get right down to it.

-And if terrorists, Arabs own chicken places, chicken is a bird.
+And if terrorists, Arabs, own chicken places, chicken is a bird.

-Birds bird flu, but you can you can connect the dots.
+Bird flu, you can connect the dots.

 It may be time to deal with this.

-Uh recess, I'm sorry, that calls on lawmakers to stage press events with active duty military personnel, veterans and emergency responders to bash President Bush on virtually every one of his national security policies.
+Senate Democrats have mapped a political battle plan for the March congressional races, recess, I'm sorry, that calls on lawmakers to stage press events with active duty military personnel, veterans, and emergency responders, to bash President Bush on virtually every one of his national security policies.

-It's contained in a six-page memo distributed to Democratic senators on Thursday at a closed door meeting at the Capitol and provided to the Washington Times by a congressional staffer.
+It's contained in a six-page memo distributed to Democratic senators on Thursday at a closed-door meeting at the Capitol and provided to the Washington Times by a congressional staffer.

-It's uh titled Real Security.
+It's titled Real Security.

 I have that document.

-I am holding it here in my formerly nicotine stained fingers.
+I am holding it here in my formerly nicotine-stained fingers.

 And I'll just summarize for you.